 The new Malta Individual Investor Programme is an attractive proposition for wealthy non-EU citizens who wish to benefit from citizenship in Malta, a highly respected, stable and neutral EU Member State.
 EU citizenship confers a number of important rights, including the right to move freely in all 28 EU countries.

-The Individual Investor Programme provides for the granting of citizenship of Malta by a certificate of naturalisation to foreign individuals and their families who contribute to the economic development of Malta.
-Applicants must make a significant contribution to the National Development and Social Fund established by the Government and hold residence status in Malta for a period of twelve months immediately prior to the issuing of the certificate of naturalisation.
+The Individual Investor Programme provides for the granting of citizenship of Malta by a certificate of naturalization to foreign individuals and their families who contribute to the economic development of Malta.
+Applicants must make a significant contribution to the National Development and Social Fund established by the Government and hold residence status in Malta for a period of twelve months immediately prior to the issuing of the certificate of naturalization.
 There is also a strict due diligence process to ensure that only highly reputable applicants are admitted.

 The minimum contribution levels that must be met to qualify under the Programme have been set as follows:

 • Contribution to National Development and Social Fund of €650,000 for the main applicant